sandipshiwakoti/vscode-react-native-version-bumper/.github/CONTRIBUTING.md

-# Contributing to React Native Package Checker
+# Contributing to React Native Version Bumper

-Thank you for your interest in contributing to React Native Package Checker!
+Thank you for your interest in contributing to React Native Version Bumper!

 ## Getting Started